 Also, many city centers are car-free (or just residents can drive there) and you have to pay high fines if caught driving there (even if your GPS tells you to).
 Parking can be tricky as well at popular hotspots, and of course, pricey

-Northern Italy is a heaven for motorcyclists – those serpentines (windy mountain streets) attract people from all over the world, so don’t be surprised if you see many in the summer time.
+Northern Italy is a heaven for motorcyclists – those serpentines (windy mountain streets) attract people from all over the world, so don’t be surprised if you see many in the summertime.

 I would suggest taking the train for this 10-day trip.
 You don’t have that much flexibility, but neither do you have so much responsibility.
-And Italians tend to drive different… than, let’s say, Germans.
+And Italians tend to drive different… then, let’s say, Germans.

 Train rides in Italy are actually pretty good and comparably affordable.